Editor’s Note: This a guest post from Steven Kotler, author of The Rise of Superman.

 Nothing like this has ever happened before.
 So the question is, why is it happening now?

 The answer is actually quite simple.
 In all other activities flow is a luxury, but at the upper edges of action/adventure sports, a fundamental necessity.
 The state is the only reason these athletes are surviving the big mountains, big waves, and big rivers.
-When you’re pushing the limits of ultimate human performance, the choice is stark: it’s flow or die.
+When you’re pushing the limits of ultimate human performance, the choice is stark: it’s a flow or dies.

 Alongside the other researchers at the Flow Research Collective, I have spent the past 15 years working with these action and adventure sports athletes to figure out what they’re doing to harness flow so successfully and how to apply this information in all domains in society.